 Workers want to feel that they’re being compensated fairly for the amount of time and effort they’re putting into their jobs.
 When businesses take the time to put together competitive compensation plans, employees are more inclined to stick around, especially if they know that there’s room for them to grow and earn more in the future.

 Employees are much more likely to stick with a job if they feel that their wins are being celebrated.
 Recognizing and rewarding good work shows workers that they’re valued and appreciated.
+Recognition is another great tool in your toolbox of retention strategies.

 For workers to stick with a job long-term, they need to feel that they have a good balance between their professional life and their personal life.
 If they’re constantly working nights and weekends and aren’t given adequate time to recharge, they’re more likely to burn out and seek employment elsewhere.